lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     - github-sonar-prescan-script

 :Required Parameters:
-    :sonar-prescan-script: A shell script that will run prior to the Sonar scan.
+    :sonar-prescan-script: A shell script that will run before the Sonar scan.

 :Optional Parameters:
     :sonar-task: Sonar task to run. (default: "")